graphcore/examples/applications/tensorflow/cnns/training/README.md

 Training can be resumed from a checkpoint using the `restore.py` script.
 You must supply the `--restore-path` option with a valid checkpoint.

-# Profiling

-You can generate profiling information that can be used with the PopVision Graph Analyser tool.
-See `--gc-profile`, above.